PaTAS: A Framework for Trust Propagation in Neural Networks Using Subjective Logic: Related Work

 \section{Related Work}

 Quantifying trust and uncertainty in neural networks has become a central research topic, particularly in safety-critical domains.
 Incorrect yet confident predictions can have severe consequences.
-For instance, in data poisoning, if a model is trained and evaluated on corrupted or mislabeled samples, it may still report high accuracy, precision, or recall, creating an illusion of reliability.
+For example, data poisoning occurs when both the training and test datasets contain systematically mislabeled samples.
+However, the model may obtain good accuracy, precision, and recall on the poisoned test set.
+This observation creates the illusion of dependability despite having learned harmful or erroneous patterns.
 Standard metrics therefore fail to capture subtleties of model trustworthiness.
-As a result, diverse frameworks have been proposed to model and propagate uncertainty and trust, yet significant limitations remain.
+As a result, diverse frameworks have been proposed to model and propagate uncertainty and trust, yet significant limitations remain as we will point out next.